 In sum, a total of \$17.5 million from the current licensees was deposited in the Community Mitigation Fund for use until Category 1 gross gaming revenues are generated, or thereafter (if all such funds are not used prior to that date).
-Currently the fund has \$14.75 million available from licensing fees paid, less the reserves set aside for 2015 and other mitigation awards made in 2015.
+After the deduction of purposes approved in 2015, the fund has \$14.75 million available.